DannieMo/ToDo-List-Project/README.md

 - This is a To-do List app for adding and removing task from a list

+# 🔭 Future Features

+> I will be adding the Interactive list feature
+> I will be adding the add and remove feature

 ## Learning Objectives

 - Flexbox to place elements in the page.